 Check-in & Welcome

-The notion of this hotel is that of a private home, and Juan Segura, the General Manager Hotel Mamá conveys this with his warm welcome.
+The notion of this hotel is that of a private home the General Manager Hotel Cappuccino conveys this with their warm welcome.
 He’s typically working at a table in the lobby, behind front desk, so he is often around to meet guests.
 He kindly offered me a tour and took me to my room.

 The building is a 19th century Mallorcan property with a classic façade and a large interior courtyard patio with palm trees, typical of the city’s old town architecture.
 Yet once inside the diverse original art and collectibles, from the South American wrestling masks behind the front desk, to the ceramic sculptures in the Grand Café create a singular ambiance.
 Artwork on display across the 4 floors of the hotel have been chosen by Picornell & Grange, reflecting not only their personal taste, but also the history of Palma and the different moods of the spaces in the hotel.
 Works by Sean Scully, Wendy Artin, Chales Maze, David Rochline, Marie Banier and Eva Jospin embrace painting, drawing, sculpture and photography.
 Each piece adds to the hotel’s story.